Basic Military Officer Qualification: The course

 The structure of Basic Military Officer Qualification varies depending on the length of the course but can generally be broken down into three phases.
-The first phase lasts from 3–5 weeks and will indoctrinate the candidate into the Canadian Forces teaching basic drill, handling of the C7 service rifle, a fitness evaluation, basic military first aid and general military knowledge.
-During the first phase candidates will not be allowed to leave the base and will have use of their electronics curtailed.
+The first phase lasts from 3 to 5 weeks and indoctrinates the candidate into the Canadian Forces teaching basic drill, handling of the C7 service rifle, a fitness evaluation, basic military first aid and general military knowledge.
+During the first phase candidates are not be allowed to leave the base and have use of their electronics curtailed.

 The second phase teaches candidates about more advanced field craft and has the candidate fire the C7, conduct a 13 km forced march, trench digging, rappelling, leadership, battle procedure, force protection operations, topography and conduct tactical exercises without troops.
 This phase lasts five weeks and is to prepare the candidate for the final phase which evaluates them on their ability to conduct simple missions with 14 subordinates in the field.
-The final phase lasts 2–3 weeks and is conducted in Farnham, Quebec.
-Candidates will conduct operations in a simulated theater of war while each taking turn leading a four-hour mission against an opposing force.
-Candidates will conduct their missions 24 hours a day until all candidates have been given a chance to lead after which they will receive a small period of rest.
-Retests if required and authorized would generally commence after the forced rest.
-Throughout the training program fitness will be evaluated and improved through group physical training conducted daily at 5:00am and specialized fitness programs delivered by qualified trainers throughout the day.
+The final phase lasts 2 to 3 weeks and is conducted in Farnham, Quebec.
+Candidates conduct operations in a simulated theatre of war while each taking turn leading a four-hour mission against an opposing force.
+Candidates conduct their missions 24 hours a day until all candidates have been given a chance to lead, after which they receive a small period of rest.
+Retests if required and authorized generally commence after the forced rest.
+Throughout the training program fitness is evaluated and improved through group physical training conducted daily at 5 am and specialized fitness programs delivered by qualified trainers throughout the day.